epistemik-co/staple-api/tutorial/README.md

 ## Prerequisites

-Staple API is build in Node.js and require Yarn to resolve between GraphQL packege dependencies.

-### Install Node.js

-You need to ensure Node.js is installed.
-You can do that by executing the following command:
+Staple API is built in Node.js.
+You can ensure it is installed by executing the following command:

 ```bash
 node -v